w3c-webmob/netinfo-usecases/README.md

 From the apps we've looked at, the main cases appear to be:

 * Warn the user that doing something over cellular could cost them money.
+* Detect when a connection switches from cellular to Wi-Fi, and vice versa.
 * Give the user control as to whether large uploads/downloads should happen over cellular (mostly related to synchronizing media data like photos, videos, and audio files).
 * Prevent accidental data transfer over cellular, which could use up the user's data transfer quota and/or cost them money.
 * Advise the user to activate Wi-Fi to improve location accuracy.